hpc/charliecloud/doc/ch-test_desc.rst

     Implies :code:`--sudo`.
 Default: :code:`CH_TEST_PERMDIRS` if set;
     otherwise skip the filesystem permissions tests.

+  :code:`--fmt FMT`
+    Force a certain archive format to be used during testing (squashfs, tar)

   :code:`--sudo`
     Enable things that require sudo, such as certain privilege escalation tests and creating/removing the filesystem permissions fixtures.
 Requires